splightplatform/pulumi-splight/README.md

 ## Configuration

-The following configuration points are available for the `splight` provider:
+The following configuration points are available for the `Splight` provider:

 - `splight:hostname` - the API endpoint for the Splight platform
 - `splight:token` - the API token to authenticate with the Splight platform (Splight <access_id> <secret_key>)